AviatrixSystems/Docs/HowTos/aws_transit_gateway_orchestrator.rst

 The AWS Transit Gateway (TGW) Orchestrator is a feature in Aviatrix Controller.
 It provides a point-and-click workflow to build a transit network and manages all network routing updates.
 The Orchestrator runs AWS APIs and uses building blocks such as AWS Transit Gateway, Transit Gateway route tables and VPC route tables, to automate the transit network deployment.
 In addition, the Orchestrator extends the AWS native service to include multi cloud support and a scale out architecture for firewall deployment.

 Whatever requirements you had in mind, the Orchestrator got you covered.

-Here is what you can do with the Orchestrator.
+And here is what you can do with the Orchestrator.

 1. Build a Basic Transit Network
 ------------------------------------